-5,500 SF Facility on 10 Acres in Gillette to spur innovation, jobs in the “Carbon Valley,” which has 165B tons of recoverable coal
+5,500 SF Facility on 10 Acres in Gillette to spur innovation, jobs in the “C-Valley,” which has 165B tons of recoverable coal

 The Wyoming Innovation Center (WyIC), a 5,500-square-foot coal commercialization facility, has officially opened in Gillette, Wyoming.
-The 9.5-acre site, located in northeast Wyoming’s coal-rich “Carbon Valley” region, is home to companies and researchers developing commodities like asphalt, graphene, graphite, agricultural char, carbon fiber and more—using coal and coal byproducts.
+The 9.5-acre site, located in northeast Wyoming’s coal-rich “C-Valley” region, is home to companies and researchers developing commodities like asphalt, graphene, graphite, agricultural char, carbon fiber and more—using coal and coal byproducts.

 The state-of-the-art WyIC features two buildings and seven demonstration sites for pilot plants, for private companies and researchers to advance coal-to-product and rare earth element processes.
 The region is a desirable testbed for new and proven products produced from coal because of its 165 billion tons of recoverable coal.

 WyIC’s first tenant is the National Energy Technology Laboratory (NETL), which focuses on applied research for producing and using clean energy resources.

 “Wyoming is setting the stage for sustainable utilization of raw materials, which provides numerous benefits including reducing our dependence on foreign markets,” said Campbell County Commissioner Rusty Bell.
 “The new facility will significantly contribute to our state’s economic growth and will allow us to continue to lead in coal innovation.”